Call (band): Revival (2002–2004)

-The band's first single, "Nishaan" was released through various Pakistani music websites and gained widespread fame.
+"Nishaan" was released through various Pakistani music websites and gained widespread fame.
 It went on to top the charts and also won the band its first award; Best Rock Song at the Band Baja Awards 2003 Indus Music made a live video of the song which was to be exclusively aired on the channel itself.
 Call then came up with a second single titled "Pukaar", which came with a promotional video, eventually won the Indus Music Award for the Best Alternative Rock Song.
 The band then released an unplugged song titled "Kaash".

 Soon Khurram J. Khan had to part roles with the band because he had to run Jilawatan Productions, the company which used to manage Entity Paradigm, Jal, Call and Roxen.
 Another shake in the line up became inevitable with the band now without a lead guitar.

 Waqar Khan (on Drums) and Zulfiqar J. Khan (Lead Guitars) from the band Entity Paradigm which at that moment was going through a crisis of its own joined the line –up for Call.
 A new single was released and was accompanied by a video.
 The song was titled "Shayad" and topped the charts.